Tuesday, Jul 28, 2020 | 1:00 PM ET

 Filling the Gaps of Telemedicine

 In the last several months, we have seen a drastic boom in telehealth usage due to the circumstances created by the COVID-19 pandemic.
-If the current state of telehealth is any indicator for the future, we may see utilization of all digital care technology expand beyond the traditional four walls.
+If the current state of telehealth is any indicator for the future, we may see a future expansion in all areas of digital care beyond the traditional four walls.
 Has health consumer behavior truly changed enough to continue this trend even past the pandemic or will they revert to old ways?
 Also, what do we do when telemedicine simply is not enough?

-Andrea Willis, SVP and Chief Medical Officer, BlueCross BlueShield of Tennessee
+Andrea Willis, Senior VP & Chief Medical Officer, BlueCross BlueShield of Tennessee